Charlie Sayers

-Charlie Sayers (born 29 March 2004) is an English professional footballer who plays as a defender for National League South club Hampton & Richmond Borough.
+Charlie Sayers (born 29 March 2004) is an English professional footballer who plays as a defender for National League South club Dorking Wanderers.

 Career

 Sayers began his career locally with Billericay Town and Bowers & Pitsea before moving onto Southend United, breaking through as a 17 year old.

 Sayers joined English Premier League club Tottenham Hotspur for an undisclosed fee in December 2021.
 Sayers was released by Spurs in 2024.

 Sayers joined Scottish Championship club Partick Thistle on a three-year deal in August 2024.
 Sayers made his Thistle debut coming off the bench in a 2–1 away defeat to Falkirk in the Scottish Championship.
 Sayers left Thistle by mutual consent in January 2025, just six months into his three year deal.

 On 28 March 2025, Sayers joined National League side, Woking.
 On 6 May 2025, it was announced that Sayers would leave the club upon the expiry of his contract in June.

 On 9 August 2025, following his departure from Woking, Sayers joined National League South side, Hampton & Richmond Borough.

+On 26 May 2026, it was announced that Sayers would join Dorking Wanderers following his departure from Hampton & Richmond Borough.